asraman92/ch5003_2026/README.md

 example is 0.0005 ps or 0.5 fs.
 It should be noted that this number is dictated by the choice of units specified, which is metal here.
 Finally, it is important that the atoms and their masses are listed in the same order as they are provided when mapped in the DP training.
-For more details, see the LAMMPS [manual](https://docs.lammps.org/Manual.html)
+For more details, refer the LAMMPS [manual](https://docs.lammps.org/Manual.html)

 ## The Output File
 The key output files obtained include the log file, which contains